papagorgio23/AISports_Chatbot/data/nlu.md

 - I feel like sports betting is really cool and all but what do you guys really do over there?
 - Isn't sports betting illegal?
 What can A.I.
 Sports really do?
 - What does A.I.
 Sports even do?
+- What does A.I.
+Sports do for people?

 ## intent:nfl
 - Do you bet on [pro football](Sport)?